cidic96/scriptkiddy/README.md

 ## Installation and Usage

-Each tool or script may have its own specific installation and usage instructions.
-Please refer to the individual folders for detailed README files and documentation.
+Each tool or script may have its own specific installation and usage instructions, covered in comments of respective scripts.

 ## Contributing